What to Wear for Comfortable Camping Outfits

 SUNGLASSES.
 Of course, you don’t want to forget eye protection on your camping outing.
 I recommend opting for polarized sunglasses, especially if you are going to be around water.
 There are many great brands on the market – however, I recommend checking out Smith for value for the cost.
 If you want a brilliant pair of sunglasses, Maui Jim has some truly fantastic lenses.
 Just make sure you don’t lose them!

 BUG REPELLENT.
-As hard as we try to get away from them, bugs will almost always cross your path on a camping outing.
-We prefer to use more natural remedies when possible such as No Mosquitoz bug repellant.
-Although we’ve never personally used it, you can also purchase insect repellant clothing.
+As hard as campers try to escape them, bugs almost always cross your path on a camping outing.
+We prefer to use more natural remedies such as No Mosquitoz bug repellant.
+And I swear by Thermacell’s rechargeable mosquito repeller when I’m at the campsite.

-BLANKET.
-Summer in dry areas, especially the mountains, can be cooler at night.
-If you are cold-natured like me, you’re reaching for a blanket a few hours after the sun is gone.
-Rumpl makes a great blanket with a down-alternative that is used to make quality sleeping bags.
+Rumpl makes a great outdoor blanket with a down-alternative that is used to make quality sleeping bags.
 It has a stuff sack, which means it takes up little room.
 The biggest bonus?
 It also has a convenient clip so that you can wear it as a cape – no hands required!
 You can check them out here.

 HEADLAMP.
 This is one of those wearable necessities you don’t want to be without on your next camping trip.
 A headlamp leaves your hands free to stoke the campfire or search for something in your backpack or tent.
 A good headlamp will be around 1000 lumens and USB rechargeable.
 We like this headlamp from Fenix, which is also waterproof and has a battery life of around 100 hours.